ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `ca_path` (String) Path on client in which to find CA certificates to verify the server's cert.
 PEM format.
 Can reference $ENV_VARS.
 - `cert_path` (String) Path on client in which to find certificates to use.
 PEM format.
 Can reference $ENV_VARS.
-- `certificate_name` (String) The name of the predefined certificate.
+- `certificate_name` (String) The name of the predefined certificate
 - `disabled` (Boolean) Default: true
-- `max_version` (String) Maximum TLS version to use when connecting. must be one of ["TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3"]
+- `max_version` (String) must be one of ["TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3"]
-- `min_version` (String) Minimum TLS version to use when connecting. must be one of ["TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3"]
+- `min_version` (String) must be one of ["TLSv1", "TLSv1.1", "TLSv1.2", "TLSv1.3"]
-- `passphrase` (String) Passphrase to use to decrypt private key.
+- `passphrase` (String) Passphrase to use to decrypt private key
 - `priv_key_path` (String) Path on client in which to find the private key to use.
 PEM format.
 Can reference $ENV_VARS.
-- `reject_unauthorized` (Boolean) Reject certs that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
-Defaults to Yes.
+- `reject_unauthorized` (Boolean) Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (such as the system's).
+Defaults to Enabled.
 Overrides the toggle from Advanced Settings, when also present.
 Default: true
 - `servername` (String) Server name for the SNI (Server Name Indication) TLS extension.
 It must be a host name, and not an IP address.